 At the start of his treatments, Mike started a blog and continued to write about his experience for many years.
 It can be found at http://mikemetzlerbeatscancer.blogspot.com/.
 The idea behind the blog was for him and his wife Terry to keep family and friends informed without having to make multiple calls, texts, and emails when they had something to report.
 The blog actually turned out to be a running record of the many ups and downs they experienced over the years.
 In 2019 Mike began to write a memoir based on the blog.
 It’s called My Two Journeys in Cancer World: Team Mike Versus the Prairie Dogs.
-It will be released in May of 2020 by Auctus Publishers.
+It is now available through Amazon in print and as an eBook and in Barnes and Noble and is published by Auctus Publishers.
 The picture on the book’s front cover is shown here.
 Team Mike, captained by Terry, was what they called the large number of family, friends, medical professionals, and even strangers who provided both of them with incredible support during Mike’s journeys.
 Prairie dogs is a humorous code name for cancer, given to him by one of his doctors.
 All of the book’s royalties will be donated to the Head and Neck Cancer Alliance.

 The stories in the book describe more than the events that took place since 2009.
 It explains how Terry and Mike faced the news of the diagnosis, coped with the brutal treatments, rejoiced with the NED report, managed their disappointments, struggled with two major surgeries resulting from osteoradionecrosis, and have carried on in what Mike refers to as “abi-normal” of his cancer survivorship.